Optimal Control of Several Motion Models: Controlled Crowd Motion Models with Multiple Agents and Multiple Obstacles

+for $i=1,\ldots, n$ which tells us how the quantities $\q^x_i(t), \bar\x_i(t)$ and $\xd_i$ relate to the control $\oa_i$.
 Let us next explore more about the case when agents $i$ and $j$ are in contact.
 In this very situation it makes a perfect sense to expect that $\eta_{ij}(t^f_{ij})>0$ and hence we can deduce from the first implication in {\bf(4)} that

 which is equivalent to